 Agoraphobia is often confused with claustrophobia.
 Claustrophobia, i.e. the fear of closed rooms, is classified as a specific phobia.

-People with a social phobia fear situations in which you are potentially the focus of attention and something embarrassing happens to them or they might embarrass themselves.
+People with a social phobia fear situations in which they are potentially the focus of attention and something embarrassing happens to them or they might embarrass themselves.
 For these people, there is a constant and sometimes debilitating perception of being negatively evaluated by the people in their environment.
 Social phobic people usually have relatively low self-esteem and may be regarded as rather fearful and reserved.
 People with social phobia tend to avoid situations like speaking in front of other people (e.g. giving a presentation), eating in front of others, writing, having to move around, e.g. running to the bus, performing at school.
 Social anxiety is usually accompanied by physical symptoms such as blushing, trembling, soft knees, shaky voice or increased bowel movements.
 These symptoms often exacerbate the feeling and increase the fear of embarrassment.
 Constant avoidance of these situations can lead to tremendous social, school, study or work restrictions, resulting in a feeling of isolation.

 This form of anxiety is usually limited to narrowly defined situations.
 Specific phobias can be attributed to any possible situations.
 Usually the fear is related to coming into contact with certain animals (e.g. spiders, insects, birds, dogs) or to feel confronted by closed rooms, towers, heights, thunder, darkness, deep water, blood, syringes, hospitals, public toilets, dirt and injuries.
 A person with one of these specific phobias usually feels some sort of physical reaction, such as trembling, hot flushes, weak knees, shortness of breath.